 There are generally two distinctive fishing methods.
-If your in a boat or area not prone to snags then you would cast the spoon out far and let it sink to the bottom and pause.
+If you’re in a boat, or kayak which is not prone to snags then you would cast the spoon out far and let it sink to the bottom and pause.
 Then a couple of sharp quick lifts and again letting it sink to the bottom.
 Repeating this process all the way back to you.
 Quite often the fish will take the spoon before it hits the bottom so keep a close eye on your line to see if the slack tightens.

-The second technique is a very simple cast out, allow the spoon to sink for a couple of seconds then a constant medium retrieve until the spoon is ambushed by a predatory fish.
-I generally mix up the retrieval speed.
+The second technique is a very simple cast out, allow the spoon to sink for a couple of seconds then a constant retrieve.
+Either a medium or slow pace, I generally mix up the retrieval speed.
+Play around with this until the spoon is ambushed by a predatory freshwater fish.

-Nories Wasaby lures are sold from tackle shops generally around $20 mark each, slightly cheaper for the 4gma and 8 gram models.
-This is quite an expensive price to pay for a metal spoon.
-Yes its all quality components but I’m sure many anglers dread the idea of loosing a $20 spoon to a snag.
+Nories Wasaby lures are sold from tackle shops generally around $20 mark each, slightly cheaper for the 4 gram and 8 gram models.
+These can be purchased directly through local tackle shops in your area or online through some fishing retailers.
+This is quite an expensive price to pay for a metal spoon, however, it’s all quality components but I’m sure many anglers dread the idea of losing a $20 spoon to a snag.

 Nice design which is well balanced